How often do you truly listen? Despite what you might think, it’s probably not that often.

 In this decade, we are so used to being force-fed bite-size chunks of information, without putting in much effort.
 Yet, our bodies are hard-wired to listen three times faster than anyone can even speak!
 So we have more than the capabilities, but it’s easier to not even bother.
 But not listening properly carries heavy consequences; while you’re absorbing just enough information to be able to mumble a reply and then change the topic, you come across as inattentive and a bit rude.

-So if you want to become more likeable and influential in both home and work life, why not try to truly listen?
+So if you want to become more likable and influential in both home and work life, why not try to truly listen?

 Pay more attention